By Cathy Moore

 - Encourage discussion throughout the run of the soap opera.
 For example, you could set up a discussion forum, assign some people to add posts to keep it lively, and include links to it in the emails or text messages.

-- Have the scenario play out in real time: If you want people to practice making decisions in a process that plays out over weeks, and the lapse of time is important, you could insert realistic delays between the decision points.
+- Have the scenario play out in real time: If you want people to practice making decisions in a process that plays out over weeks, and the passage of time is important, you could insert realistic delays between the decision points.
 You could send emails from scenario characters or other messages that provide the same kind of information that people would receive if this were a real situation, or remind them to perform the same monitoring that they would need to do in real life so they can make a good decision at the next point.

 Audio and video